Muterra/doc-golix/spec.md

 There is no return response from ```A```.
 Retries are initiated with a new list command.

+The list returned must be ordered as follows:

+1. Static bindings must be first (leftmost)
+2. Dynamic bindings follow (rightmost)
+3. For any of the above two sets, bindings placed by the author must come first (leftmost)
+4. No other order is defined.

 ## Query debinding

 ```A``` requests to know if a specified binding GUID ```B``` has been targeted for debinding.